Skip to content

 conda activate my_env

-If the operation is successful, the start of your command line will change from (base) to (my_env).
+If it switched successfully, the start of your command line will change from (base) to (my_env).

 3. Simmate Installation